 Garbage Disposal Jammed?
 How to Free It Safely

-A jammed garbage disposal usually makes a humming sound when you turn it on — the motor is trying to spin, but something is blocking the blades.
-This is a common problem with a simple fix, but you need to do it safely.
+A jammed garbage disposal usually makes a humming sound when you turn it on, the motor is trying to spin, but something is blocking the blades.
+This is a common problem with a simple fix.
+But you need to do it safely.

 Important: The disposal blades are sharp even when the power is off.
 Never put your hand inside.